Diagnosis & Treatment Options for Pelvic Organ Prolapse in Tyler, TX

 However, with transvaginal mesh no longer allowed, a few companies developed products such as myocardium and dermal grafts that had very little if any risk of mesh complications such as “exposure” or “erosion.”

-Additional exams that might be necessary to assess the symptoms or severity of prolapse include:
+Additional exams that might be necessary to assess the symptoms or severity and types of incontinence include:

 - A pelvic MRI provides images of the pelvic area to allow closer examination of your pelvic organs and structures (rarely needed).